cvankir2/GenreClassification/README.md

 Camille:
 * Downloaded data from source and uploaded to Google Collab
 * Explored usage of CNN
-* Tested MLP with all features of the data ~ still in progress
+* Tested MLP with all features of the data
 * Developed the CNN 8-genre classification model

 Christine: